okeeffed/developer-notes/manual/Nodejs/Enhancing-Node-Performance.md

 Usage: `ab -c 50 -n 500 localhost:3000/fast` where `-c` is 50 concurrent requests and `-n` indicates 500 requests.

+In the bottom code, we're going show how you can get diminishing returns by adding more children.
+It is important that we keep a threadpool size of `1` for this example.

 ```javascript
 // app.js
 process.env.UV_THREADPOOL_SIZE = 1; // just for benchmarking purposes